Asthma Canada/AllerGen Graduate Student Research Awards

 Asthma Canada and AllerGen partnered to co-fund graduate student research awards related to early-onset and late-onset asthma.

 Asthma Canada is a national organization that provides evidence-based, age-appropriate asthma information, education, management tools and support programs for Canadians with asthma.
 Asthma Canada also supports strategic research to improve the quality of life of people living with asthma, and ultimately find a cure.

 These graduate training awards created value-added opportunities for the training, education, and professional development of graduate students who will strengthen Canada’s knowledge base and scope for innovation.
 These awards built capacity amongst young Canadian researchers to ensure continued improvement of treatments and ongoing process working towards finding a cure for asthma.

 Fonds de recherche du Québec – Santé (FRQS)/AllerGen Clinical Research Scholars

-The Canadian Asthma, Allergy and Immunology Foundation (CAAIF) Research Fellowships in Clinical Immunology and AllergyProgram Description
+The Canadian Asthma, Allergy and Immunology Foundation (CAAIF)/AllerGen Research Fellowships in Clinical Immunology and AllergyProgram Description

 The goal of the CAAIF / AllerGen Research Fellowship is to enable trainees in the field of Clinical Immunology and Allergy to pursue further research.
 The goals of the Foundation are to raise awareness for the following diseases: asthma, allergic rhinitis, atopic dermatitis, chronic urticaria, food allergy, anaphylaxis, immune deficiency and other immunological diseases.
 Studies relevant to any of these conditions covering any of the four pillars of CIHR research are eligible for funding.

-For more information please contact:
+For more information, please contact: